 Until Galileo began fiddling around with his telescope, of course, there were no boundaries because there was really no established world view apart from a theological one.
 Galileo’s crime -- at least in the eyes of the church -- was to rearrange the heavenly bodies so the sun rather than the earth occupied center stage.
 But Galileo himself saw no inherent contradiction between faith and science, believing that a heliocentric universe could be reconciled with a non-literal reading of Scripture.

 For a while at least, leading scientific figures were predisposed to give the Almighty pride of place in the cosmos.
 Newton’s clockwork universe still required a clockmaker, as far as he was concerned.
-He had figured out the laws of motion governing the gross movements of the heavenly bodies, but the complex gravitational effects of one planet acting upon another were beyond him.
-Newton believed that a bit of fine-tuning was required from time to time to keep things holding steady.
+Newton had figured out the laws of motion governing the gross movements of the heavenly bodies, but the complex gravitational effects of one planet acting upon another were beyond him.
+He believed that a bit of fine-tuning was required from time to time to keep things holding steady.
 He could also find no explanation for why the planets all happened to orbit the sun on a flat plane in the same direction, unless God set them in motion.
 He wrote, “The most beautiful system of the sun, planets and comets could only proceed from the counsel and dominion of an intelligent and powerful being.”

 Within a century or so, the French mathematician Pierre Simon de Laplace had applied more advanced calculations to the movement of the heavenly bodies and could account for the complex gravitational interactions of the planets without resorting to divine intervention.
 By this time also it was understood that planets were formed from rotating discs of matter around stars, which explained why they orbited in the same direction on a flat plane.
 When his patron Napoleon Bonaparte noted that his work on celestial mechanics made no mention of a Creator, Laplace replied, “I had no need of that hypothesis.”